Instrument Families for Classroom Management

 If there ever was a reason that I had one student who had extra special issues, would need the most help, or might cause problems I made sure to put them in percussion.
 That way, no matter what class I had, I knew that I would need to check in on percussion the most.
-This also helped in case I had paras in the room.
+This also helped in case I had paraprofessionals in the room shadowing a specific student.
 I knew that they could hang out with percussion and also (when I prepped for programs) I knew where to put that family so that the paras could easily stand next to them and help them out.

 This system also helps me out with classroom management and makes little things a little easier.
 When we line up I can say something like, “Percussion may line up first, then brass..” and it gives me an orderly and quick way to line up.
 Or I might say, “whichever family has the harp in it may line up first, then the family that has the recorder in it…” Of course this way I always have one family that will tell me that “you always call us last!”
 Often I’ll say something like, “well I’m calling the quietest family first…” and often that will quiet them down and make them reassess how they’re doing.
 I don’t know if it’s true that I tend to say one family more than another, but I found a way around that.
 Each week I post a “family of the week” and that family changes on a four week rotation so that at least once in every four weeks a family will not be last but will be first, for sure!

-All in all, this has made my life a lot easier.
+All in all, this system has made my life a lot easier.
 Classroom management has simplified, and as if that’s not enough, kids are internalizing the content.
 Now, when my third graders get to the unit on instrument families it takes a lot less to teach them.
 After that it gives them a chance for almost constant reinforcement of the concepts.
 Yes, it takes some prep time at the beginning of the year, but after that, life is GREAT!